Renault 4 Buyers Guide

 The 1108cc engine in the GTL is very strong, but doesn't seem to be completely comfortable with unleaded fuel - fast motorway driving can sometimes burn an exhaust valve.
 It's sensible to use 4 star replacement petrol or a valve protecting additive for long motorway journeys.

 Any Renault 4 still surviving should have been well looked after, but some are neglected.
-The valve gear is visible when removing the cylinder head and will be covered in sludge on a badly maintained engine.
+The valve gear is visible when removing the oil filler cap, and will be covered in sludge on a badly maintained engine.

 Oil sludge